TedHusted/awake/awake.md/awake.md

 ###

-The GEM talk ends, and Julie closes the window on her tablet.
+The GEM talk ends.
+Julie closes the window on her tablet.
 “So?” she asks Jill.

 “Is this what they are teaching in school these days?”